norfolkuncertainty/devopsdaysnz2018/daytwo.md

 - Minimum engineering standard
   - Peer review
-  - Ensure rearchitecture is not required for each interation
+  - Ensure re-architecture is not required for each iteration
   - Be proud of the work you do

 ### Judgemental devops

 - Other teams causing delays
-  - Criticism encourages stubborness
+  - Criticism encourages stubbornness

 - Empathy
   - Find out what is causing the delay
   - There may be valid reasons for lead times
   - motivations and constraints
-  - Stive for common ground
+  - Strive for common ground
   - Collaborate

 ## Open spaces

 ### Kubernetes + Openshift

-I didnt find this one particularly useful, it was a large room of people and mostly just talking about what people are doing
+I didn't find this one particularly useful, it was a large room of people and mostly just talking about what people are doing

 ### Infra as code